 Email Conversion Rate = [ No.of purchases / No. of total recipients] x 100

-How to track email conversion rate?
+How to track email conversion rates?

-While these are indications that show that people are willing to interact with your brand, it doesn’t tell if there’s actually an action taken.
+While these are indications that show that people are willing to interact with your brand, it doesn’t tell if there’s an action taken.